AdriGrana/Japanese_Loanwords_Cardgame/README.md

 1. The teacher draws a random number card and shows it to the student (without seeing it themselves).
 2. The student must explain the corresponding word from a set of six displayed words in Japanese, avoiding the use of any loanwords.

-The game is inspired by the Japanese card game [**ボブジテン**](https://www.amazon.co.jp/TUKAPON-%E3%83%9C%E3%83%96%E3%82%B8%E3%83%86%E3%83%B3/dp/B07H29XKJB), where players explain loanwords using only Japanese.
+The game is inspired by the Japanese card game [**ボブジテン**](https://www.amazon.co.jp/TUKAPON-ボブジテン/dp/B07H29XKJB), where players explain loanwords using only Japanese.
 This digital version adapts the same concept while offering a larger pool of words.

-The game includes over **2,500 unique loanwords**, carefully selected from the JMdict dictionary using the "gai" tag, which identifies common loanwords.
+The game includes over **2,500 unique loanwords**, carefully selected from the **JMdict** project, a Japanese-Multilingual dictionary aiming to compile a multilingual lexical database with Japanese as the pivot language.
+You can find more about JMdict [here](https://www.edrdg.org/jmdict/j_jmdict.html).
+The words were obtained from the JSON files of the JMdict in Yomitan format from [this repository](https://github.com/yomidevs/jmdict-yomitan) and not directly from JMdict.

 ## Features